 Though over sixty different languages are spoken in Virginia’s Peninsula region, the majority of the population speaks English and Spanish.
-The Spanish-speaking community members are finding it difficult to obtain adequate English to Spanish translations for everyday needs.
+The Spanish-speaking community members find it difficult to obtain adequate English to Spanish translations for everyday needs.

 15 Percent of Virginia Residents Don’t Speak English

-Many of the frequently used languages have been recorded so that forms can be translated from English, but many people still have trouble identifying some of the lesser spoken languages, like Loathian or Twi.
-Most of the hospitals, schools, and courts in the area have a list of the 20 most commonly spoken languages, but people also encounter one they can’t identify on a regular basis.
+Many of the frequently used languages have been recorded so that forms can be translated from English, but many people still have trouble identifying some of the lesser spoken languages, like Lothian or Twi.
+Most of the hospitals, schools, and courts in the area have a list of the 20 most commonly spoken languages, but people also encounter one they can’t identify regularly.

 Mostly, places like the local hospitals and school districts use unofficial translators to help out with the day-to-day translation.
 Local churches and congregations from the region have also been helpful with providing Spanish to English translation for the locals and vice versa.
 There are several refugee programs in the Peninsula region as well.
 They provide immersion classes for non-English speakers and also help settle refugees into the community.

 The area has such a high number of foreign language speakers for several reasons.
 One is that the area attracts people for jobs and education, and another is because there is already family settled in the area.
 Another reason is that the area has such a large number of refugees fleeing from their homelands.